Guided Walking on La Gomera, Canary Islands

 Day 1: Arrival day

 The journey to our hotel is part of the pleasure of this holiday.
-If you have included HF travel as part of your holiday, you will arrive at the main Tenerife airport and be transferred to the port of Los Cristianos, which takes about twenty minutes.
+If you have included HF travel as part of your holiday, you will arrive at Tenerife South airport and be transferred to the port of Los Cristianos, which takes about twenty minutes.
 Here there may be time for a meal at one of the many bars and restaurants, or even some time on the beautiful sandy beach with sheltered swimming bay, before boarding the ferry.
 The boat to San Sebastian will take about an hour and passes through the plankton rich waters renowned for whales and other marine mammals.
 Once we have docked in San Sebastian, it is only a short ride up the hill to our hotel.

 Day 2: Garajonay National Park